Riser17/StoryApp/README.md

 ## Code Overview

 - The main component containing the app's logic and UI.
-- Manages state for title, subtitle, body, keyboard visibility, Agastya AI           visibility, selected text, and response text.
+- Manages state/ref for title, subtitle, body, keyboard visibility, Agastya AI visibility, selected text, and response text.
 - Handles text selection, showing/hiding the keyboard, and interacting with Agastya AI.
 - User can now select any text in the body (both screens show selected text) and then press an option such as “Make it shorter”.
 It will send a request to the server and get the response text.
 Display the response text below body text input.